WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/DataDictionary/CAR.md

 # CAR Data Dictionary

 Customer Activity Record (CAR), represents an atomic step in the customer workflow.
-The following fields are available from the API from an CAR record.
+The following fields are available from the API from a CAR record.

+Note - These fields are only applicable for the API and not Analyzer UI.

 | Field Name                                   | Field Type | Description                                                                                                                                                                                             | Is Aggregation allowed? | Is GroupBy allowed? | Is Filter allowed?/Filter argument to use. | Is Sortable? |
 |----------------------------------------------|------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------|---------------------|--------------------------------------------|--------------|